Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Discussion and Conclusions

 Future $3^{\rm rd}$ generation gravitational wave detectors will observe huge numbers of binary mergers, sufficient for challenging statistical cosmological tests such as weak lensing.
 Two confirmed detector proposals, the Einstein Telescope and Cosmic Explorer plan to come online in the late 2030's - early 2040's.
 Looking further, there will be an incredible boom for GW cosmology with the advent of DeciHz observatories, but due to the technical difficulty their status will not be clear until after the pioneering space-based GW observatory LISA has been launched, also in the 2030's.
 Therefore, as we consider 10 years of data taking, these forecasts are for far in the future, when GW cosmology has become a tried and tested method.
 Here we explore those cosmological parameters that are presently of interest, such as the dark energy equation of state parameters and the sum of neutrino masses, to illustrate the power of the method and compare with other surveys which provide predictions for the same parameters.

 We find GW weak lensing tomography is set to be a valuable cosmological tool for 3G detectors.
 Bright Standard Sirens found from multimessenger gravitational wave and electromagnetic observations could constrain the dark energy equation of state parameters $w_0$ and $w_a$ with comparable precision to Euclid, depending on the number of sources and their uncertainty.
 It is likely that true numbers of BSS will be similar to the upper limits quoted in Ref.\;\cite{BNS_DETECTIONS} due to the existence of other GW (ET, LISA) and electromagnetic (Fermi-GBM, Swift-BAT etc.) observatories.
 In the case where we combine a population of BSS with realistic numbers of Dark Standard Sirens coming from binary black hole mergers, constraints on $w_0$ and $w_a$ improve upon Euclid, and give comparable or better constraints to forecasts for a CMB-S4-like experiment with $10^{9}$ spectrometer hours \cite{mmIm}, and a 1024 dish HIRAX experiment which expects a precision $\sim\!$ few percent \cite{HIRAX}.
 Therefore it is vital the tools necessary for statistical inference of DSS redshifts are developed.
+The situation could be improved even further by high redshift spectroscopic galaxy surveys such as MegaMapper \cite{MM}, which could allow a spec$-z$ statistical redshift determination for DSS mergers.
 The advantage of GW-WL over intensity mapping is we have a much better understanding of the physics underlying how GWs are lensed (essentially just General Relativity), compared to the complex relationship between the distribution of, for example, neutral Hydrogen and dark matter.
 The advantage over a CMB experiment is the lack of foregrounds confusing the GW signal.
 A final benefit of GW-WL is the ability to use an astrophysically motivated cosmic merger rate density of sources.
 Large numbers of future observations will help to constrain the formation channels of binary mergers, allowing us to exploit the cosmology dependence of $p(z)$.
 We find allowing $p(z)$ to vary with cosmology leads to improved constraints on the time-variation dark energy, but degrades other geometry parameters such as $h$ and $\Omega_{\rm m}$.
 The main difficulty to contend with for GWs is observing a signal over the background with a high enough SNR to accurately measure its parameters, such as distance and chirp mass.